MistyCommunity/Documentation/src/content/onboarding/tips-and-help/known-issues.md

 * Facial recognition works best in a well-lit area.
 * Nothing runs resident on Misty at this point.
 Everything runs through BLE or HTTP.
 * Mapping coordinates are currently inverted (X is vertical, Y is horizontal).
-* Updates of Misty’s software will occur automatically.
+* Misty Robotics software updates will occur automatically.
 We’ll provide release notes prior to each update.
+* At this time, updates of Misty's underlying operating system platforms (e.g. Windows IoT Core) may occur without warning.
+If you see an image of gears on Misty's screen, be aware that she is going through a system update.
+* Currently, commands sent to Misty via Blockly can have a 2-3 second delay to initiate, with up to a 5-second delay between actions.